mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3822 Military Vehicles.md

 **GUNSKIFF**
 A mobile gun platform that allows passengers to fi re their weaponry over a somewhat precarious railing.
 Sometimes used to ferry troops, but most often used as fi repower platforms.
-Gunskiffs are a favourite of the Aslan, who also use them to deploy assault troops.
+Gunskiffs are a favorite of the Aslan, who also use them to deploy assault troops.

 ```